lorriman/indeed-local-AI-scrape/README.md

 Edit config.yaml to make change to the model, ports etc.

-## interrupting
+## interrupting with ctrl-c

 the script can take a long time.
 It's very slow, as is Indeed.com.
-If you need to interrupt it will still save results to the output excel spreadsheet.
+If you need to interrupt (ctrl-c) it will still save results to the output excel spreadsheet.

 # the spreadsheet